MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1d4--ucmusci-livedump.md

 The UcmUcsiCx.sys is the included UCSI Class Extension.
 For more information, see [USB Type-C Connector System Software Interface (UCSI) driver](../usbcon/ucsi.md).

+(This code can never be used for a real bug check; it is used to identify live dumps.)

 ## UCMUCSI\_LIVEDUMP Parameters

 Parameter | Description